QRCS-CORP/CEX/docs/PRNG/CSR.md

-# Block cipher Counter Random generator: CSR
+# cSHAKE based Random generator: CSR

 ## Description:
 An implementation of an cSHAKE based PRNG.